Getting Started

 Write your first SBBE programs and learn the fundamentals of stack-based IR.

 This guide walks through your first SBBE programs, from a single return value to loops and function calls.
-By the end, you will understand how values flow through the operand stack and how to express common patterns.
+Each example starts with the high-level code we want to express, then shows how it lowers to SBBE IR and explains why.

 Your first program